aaikedw/fada-import-specs/FADA-database-changes.md

 - sertitle
 The easiest solution for transferring this info to the greference table is to concatenate this info into the source field, while establishing/maintaining the link to the species through the species_references table.

+### 3.6 New species_profile table
+The environment flags (2.3) will be stored in a dedicated table and are linked to the species table using the species_id.

+_Note: For the environment flags, although isFreshwater=TRUE is assumed if no data is provide, this should not be set to TRUE by default at database level.
+During export, we will however do so if no information is available.
+Ideally we should consult our editors to validate this information so it can actually be stored as such in the database._

 ## 4. FADA database refactoring